London Inner Ring Road: Pentonville Road

 Pentonville Road runs west-to-east from Kings Cross to City Road.

 By far the greater portion of the road is in the London Borough of Islington but a small part near Kings Cross is in the London Borough of Camden, including an entrance to King's Cross St Pancras Underground station at the former King's Cross Thameslink station.
 It acquired its present name in 1857.

 Several halls of residence are located on Pentonville Road: Dinwiddy House (SOAS), Paul Robeson House and Nido Student Living.
 There are two green spaces along the road, Joseph Grimaldi Park and Claremont Square; the latter's central green area, however, is not open to the public.

 This street is distinguished by the "set back" housing lines originally intended to provide an atmosphere of spaciousness along the thoroughfare.
-It is one of the locations on the UK version of the Monopoly board game, which features areas native to London.
+It is one of the locations on the UK version of the Monopoly board game, which features areas of London.

 Pentonville Road is one of the many London place names mentioned in the song "Transmetropolitan" by the Pogues.